Howard Chard

-Howard Chard (1924 – 16 April 1983), better known as "Baldy" Chard, was a Canadian professional boxer and gangster who served as the principle enforcer of the Papalia family in Toronto.
+Howard Chard (1924 – 16 April 1983), better known as "Baldy" Chard, was a Canadian professional boxer and gangster who served as the principal enforcer of the Papalia family in Toronto.

 Boxer

 Chard first came to attention in 1940 when he broke into the house of an elderly woman and savagely beat her.
 He had stolen her life savings worth $2,500 that she had hidden inside of her house as she did not trust the banks, and squandered his share of the loot on alcohol and gambling.
 Chard was arrested after using oversized banknotes issued by the Bank of British North America from the 19th century at a bar, which led the manager to realize that the use of such ancient currency indicated that this was the thief.
 After his release from reform school in 1942, Chard was involved in a brawl in the Regent Park in Toronto with a policeman that ended with him using the officer's own gun to badly wound the constable.
 At his subsequent trial, Chard was found of wounding and attempted murder of a police officer.
-During his time at Kingston Penitentiary, Chard took up boxing as his principle hobby.
+During his time at Kingston Penitentiary, Chard took up boxing as his principal hobby.
 At Kingston Penitentiary, Chard was the prison's boxing champion.

 Upon his release in 1945, Chard began his boxing career by storming into a boxing match and punching one of the fighters, telling the media afterwards: "I'll fight anyone.
 I am always in street fights.
 I don't know how it happens, but I'm fighting since I was knee-high to a goat".
 At about the same time that Chard started his career as a professional boxer, he also started to work for the Mafia.
 His boxing career came to an ignominious end in the summer of 1948 during a clearly rigged boxing match in Syracuse, New York.
 Chard clearly dominated the match against a far weaker opponent, but then went down to be counted out despite the fact that his opponent had not even struck him.
 The rigged match nearly caused a riot as the enraged boxing fans demanded the return of their money.
 During his boxing career, Chard lost 13 fights.